ept-team/equinor-ctf-2022/writeups/Pwn/xored/coldboots/README.md

 }
 ```

 Analysing this shows that the heap_mem buffer of max 160 bytes is xored 16 bytes a time with alternating keys.
-These keys are however contigous in memory, so xoring with the entire 32 byte array works the same.
+These keys are however contiguous in memory, so xoring with the entire 32 byte array works the same.

 Then the 160 byte buffer is copied into a 120 byte buffer on the stack, giving us 40 bytes of overflow and probably controlling the return pointer of main().
 First, however we have to xor the payload with the key to make the `xorit` function unpack the intended payload in memory instead of `securely encrypting` it.